Limitations of the Markovian approximation in the harmonic oscillator

+which agree with those of the Redfield model~\cite{kohen1997,Weiss2022}.
+Their formal solution is straightforward and reads,

-and with the initial (operator) values $\hat{x}_{\pm}(0)$.
-As explained in \cite{araujo2019axiomatic}, from these solutions it can be shown that the conditions (A-D) imply the second moments (\ref{eq:dynBM}) of the noises.
-They are identical to the ones proposed by Bedeaux and Mazur \cite{bedeaux2001mesoscopic,bedeaux2002non}.
+using the eigenvalues $\Lambda_{\pm} = \frac{\gamma}{2} \pm \sqrt {\frac{\gamma^2}{4} -\omega^2\,}$ and the initial operator values $\hat{x}_{\pm}(0)$.
+Later, we shall distinguish the cases where $\Lambda_{\pm}$ are real or complex, leading to over-damped and under-damped behavior.
+As explained in Ref.~\cite{araujo2019axiomatic}, using the solutions~(\ref{eq:2.9a},~\ref{eq:2.9b}) it can be shown that the conditions (A-D) imply the second moments~(\ref{eq:dynBMc},~\ref{eq:dynBMd}) of the noises, which are also identical to the ones proposed by Bedeaux and Mazur~\cite{bedeaux2001mesoscopic,bedeaux2002non}.